 What are Medicines to Treat Colds?

-Decongestants contain phenylephrine, oxymetazoline, and other ingredients that are designed to reduce swelling in your nasal passages.
-This allows you to breathe easier as there is a larger airway for air to pass through.
+Decongestants contain phenylephrine, oxymetazoline, and other ingredients designed to reduce swelling in your nasal passages.
+It allows you to breathe easier as there is a larger airway for air to pass through.
 Decongestants come in either spray, pill, or syrup form.

 Antihistamines, on the other hand, help block off the body’s production of histamines, which are the compounds responsible for the usual cold symptoms such as sneezing, clogged nose, mucus production, as well as watery eyes.